 - Another easy fix is to keep your pet's hair short which lets the coat and skin dry out quicker.

 - You can also try a deodorant spray with lanolin or a non-soap cleanser with oatmeal, both of which you'll find at pet stores.
 While these products won't eliminate the smell, they bind to the hair and help mask it.

-- Don't over-bathe your dog with shampoo as the soap can strip the natural oils, making the skin dry and itchy.
+- Don't over-bathe your dog with shampoo, as the soap can strip the natural oils and make the skin dry and itchy.